Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 ```
 ## Variant effect heat maps for a pan-genome

-These next steps combine the output from the esm-variants with the multiple seqeunce alignments of the proteins in a pangenome.
+These next steps combine the output from the esm-variants with the multiple seqeunce alignments of the proteins in a pan-genome.
 Step 1, download or generate multiple sequence alignments and store the FASTA seqeunces in a FASTA file.
 Next, run three Python scripts to create heatmap, target, and query TSV files.

 Step 2: use format_pan_heatmap.py to convert each FASTA file into a TSV that list the x and y position of the heatmap, the variant score, the positions of the amino acid in B73 and target protein, and the amino acid codes at those positions.
 ```bash
 python format_pan_heatmap.py ./msa/ ./heatmap/
 ```
 Step 3: use format_pan_target.py to convert each FASTA file into a TSV that list the y position of the heatmap and the gene model and genome name associated with that row of the heatmap.
-This script will need to be modified for the genomes in the desired pangenome.
+This script will need to be modified for the genomes in the desired pan-genome.

 ```bash
 python format_pan_target.py ./msa/ ./target/